-Group II Employees receive 100% of employee contributions to the Voluntary Plan, up to a maximum of 4% or 6% of the employee's eligible compensation for participants with less than five or up to a maximum of 6% of the employee's eligible compensation for participants with more years of service at the start of the plan year, respectively.
+Group II Employees receive 100% of employee contributions to the Voluntary Plan, up to a maximum of 4% of the employee's eligible compensation for participants with less than five years of service or up to a maximum of 6% of the employee's eligible compensation for participants with five or more years of service at the start of the plan year, respectively.

-In addition, the Hospital makes a nonelective contribution equal to 2% of eligible compensation for each Group II employee subject to certain limitations imposed under the IRC.
-The Hospital contributed approximately \$9,351 and \$8,025 for the years ended June 30, 2016 and 2015, respectively, and is reflected in employee benefits in the consolidated statements of operations and changes in net assets.
+In addition, the Hospital makes a nonelective service contribution equal to 2% of eligible compensation for each Group II employee subject to certain limitations imposed under the IRC.
+The Hospital contributed approximately \$9,956 and \$9,351 in matching and service contributions for the years ended June 30, 2017 and 2016, respectively, and is reflected in employee benefits in the consolidated statements of operations and changes in net assets.

-(12) Commitments
+(13) Commitments

 The Association and its affiliates lease certain equipment and office space that are accounted for as operating leases.
-Total rental expense for all operating leases for the years ended June 30, 2016 and 2015 was approximately \$6,531 and \$6,296, respectively.
-The following is a schedule of future noncancelable operating lease payments as of June 30, 2016:
+Total rental expense for all operating leases for the years ended June 30, 2017 and 2016 was approximately \$7,000 and \$6,531, respectively.
+The following is a schedule of future noncancelable operating lease payments as of June 30, 2017:

 Fiscal year:

-2017 \$ 4,356
+2018 \$ 4,675

-2018 4,462
+2019 4,777

-2019 4,534
+2020 4,409

-2020 3,904
+2021 4,013

-2021 3,512
+2022 3,279

-Thereafter 10,979
+Thereafter 12,692

-Operating lease obligations \$ 31,747
+Operating lease obligations \$ 33,845

-The Association has outstanding construction contracts of \$18,880 and \$16,209 as of June 30, 2016 and 2015, respectively.
+The Association has outstanding construction contracts of \$13,279 and \$18,880 as of June 30, 2017 and 2016, respectively.

-(13) Professional Liability Insurance, Workers' Compensation, and Health Benefits
+(14) Professional Liability Insurance, Workers' Compensation, and Health Benefits

 The Association maintains claims-made professional liability insurance coverage through a commercial carrier.
-The policy for the years ended June 30, 2016 and 2015 has a \$250 deductible per occurrence.
+The policy for the years ended June 30, 2017 and 2016 has a \$250 deductible per occurrence.
 The Association also carries excess coverage policies for its professional liability program.

-Based upon an actuarial valuation, the Association has recorded an estimated liability (undiscounted) for its deductible portion of claims incurred but not reported as well as the deductible portion of claims reported and not paid of \$13,369 and a receivable of \$8,075 as of June 30, 2016.
-Based upon an actuarial valuation, the Association has recorded an estimated liability (undiscounted) for its deductible portion of claims incurred but not reported as well as the deductible portion of claims reported and not paid of \$19,202 and a receivable of \$15,368 as of June 30, 2015.
+Based upon an actuarial valuation, the Association has recorded an estimated liability (undiscounted) for its deductible portion of claims incurred but not reported as well as the deductible portion of claims reported and not paid of \$11,319 and a reinsurance receivable of \$4,791 as of June 30, 2017.
+Based upon an actuarial valuation, the Association has recorded an estimated liability (undiscounted) for its deductible portion of claims incurred but not reported as well as the deductible portion of claims reported and not paid of \$13,369 and a reinsurance receivable of \$8,075 as of June 30, 2016.